Natural Acne Help for Adults: A Nutritionist's Guide | Katie Stewart Wellness

 Katie Stewart Wellness

-Natural Acne Care for Adults: how to clear your skin without Accutane, antibiotics, or birth control.
+Natural Acne Help for Adults: how to clear your skin without Accutane, antibiotics, or birth control.

-Natural acne care uses nutrition, targeted supplements, gut and hormone support, and lifestyle change to address the internal drivers of acne instead of suppressing symptoms with pharmaceuticals.
+Natural acne help means using nutrition, targeted supplements, gut and hormone support, and lifestyle change to address the internal drivers of acne instead of suppressing symptoms with pharmaceuticals.
 Done well, it's not a fringe alternative.
 It's the most effective long-term path for most cases of adult acne.

 There's a difference between "natural" as a marketing word and natural as a clinical approach.
 Slathering tea tree oil on your face is not a plan.
 A real natural protocol is built from your own functional lab data and addresses the specific system driving your breakouts: gut microbiome, hormone metabolism, blood sugar and insulin, mineral status, or inflammation.
 The work is often slower than Accutane (4 to 9 months versus 6 months of medication) but the result lasts, and you don't trade clear skin for liver stress, gut dysbiosis, or post-medication hormone disruption.